-Expected changes to income tax legislation On 8 October 2021 agreement was reached between 136 countries for a two-pillar approach to international tax reform ('the OECD agreement').
+In 2021 agreement was reached between 136 countries for a two-pillar approach to international tax reform ('the OECD agreement').
 Amongst other things, Pillar One proposes a reallocation of a proportion of tax to market jurisdictions, while Pillar Two seeks to apply a global minimum effective tax rate of 15%.
-The OECD Agreement is likely to see changes in corporate tax rates in a number of countries in the next few years.
-On 15 December 2022, European Union Member States unanimously adopted the Minimum Tax Directive.
-The Directive has to be transposed into national legislations until 31 December 2023.
-The impact of changes in corporate tax rates on the measurement of tax assets and liabilities depends on the nature and timing of the legislative changes in each country.
-At its meeting in November 2022, the IASB decided on standard-setting in response to the imminent implementation of the Pillar Two model rules.
-It is likely that IAS 12, 'Income taxes', will be amended in 2023 to introduce a temporary exception from accounting for deferred taxes arising from application of the OECD's Pillar Two model rules.
+The OECD agreement is likely to see changes in corporate tax rates in a number of countries in the next few years.
+In 2022, European Union Member States unanimously adopted the Minimum Tax Directive.
+The Directive is subject to transposition into national legislations.
+The impact of changes in corporate tax rates on the measurement of tax assets and liabilities depends on the nature and